-Our Summer School is taught by University of Oxford academics and industry professionals working at the intersection of enterprise and the environment.
-You will learn through world class research, debate, discussions, case studies, presentations, online simulations and more.
+Our Summer School is taught by University of Oxford academics and industry professionals working at the intersections of enterprise and the environment.
+You will learn through research, debate, discussions, case studies, presentations, simulations and more.
 Collectively you will address issues such as:

 - How does climate change affect economic stability?

 - How do financial markets drive long-term environmental decision-making?

 - Is the 1.5 degree threshold of the Paris climate change agreement possible?